liamzebedee/liamz.co/_posts/2013-04-27-we-zamaytin.md

 ---
 layout: post
-title: "We: a magnificent piece of dystopia."
+title: "We: a magnificent piece of dystopia"
 description: "I ask you: what have people – from the very cradle – prayed for, dreamed about, and agonised over?
 They have wanted someone, anyone, to tell them once and for all what happiness is – and then attach them to this happiness with a chain...
 What are we doing now, if it isn't this?"

 category: article